AP Sensing: Products and implementation

 Distributed fibre-optic sensing (DFOS) technology is in use in the Americas, Asia Pacific, Europe, and the Middle East, as well as in Africa.

 AP Sensing designed its Distributed Temperature Sensing (DTS) technology to monitor assets such as power cables and pipelines over large distances as well as for fire detection in tunnels, industrial conveyor belts and special hazard buildings.

-In the United Kingdom, AP Sensing's Distributed Acoustic/Vibration Sensing (DAS/DVS) technology is used by the Department for Transport to collect data from rail lines in order to boost safety and security.
+In the United Kingdom, AP Sensing's Distributed Acoustic Sensing/Vibration Sensing (DAS/DVS) technology is used by the Department for Transport to collect data from rail lines in order to boost safety and security.
 AP Sensing has worked with the School of Electronics and Computer Science at the University of Southampton on the Sofia Windfarm project.
 The company has collaborated with the University of Darmstadt and DB Net AG to create the FOSSIL (Fibre Optic Sensing for Safety Integrity Level) 4.0 project.
 Partially funded by the German Federal Ministry for Digital and Transport, the project investigates whether FOS-based digital twins can be used to improve railway security.

 The company operates in Asia Pacific, the Americas, Europe, and the Middle East.
+Distributed fiber-optic sensing technology can be used for leak detection through DAS and DTS.
 AP Sensing has a regional office in Bahrain, and operates throughout the Middle East.
 Their Distributed Fibre Optic Sensing is designed to monitor pipeline leaks, and is used by the Kuwait Oil Company and the Abu Dhabi National Oil Company.
 In Saudi Arabia, AP Sensing technology used for cable monitoring by the Saudi Electricity Company, and water pipeline monitoring and leak detection by the Saline Water Conversion Corporation.

 Since 2019, the Earthquake Research Institute of the University of Tokyo incorporates an AP Sensing DAS interrogator unit to monitor seismic activity off the coast of Sanriku.
 In 2019, AP Sensing was selected by Energinet to monitor cables at the Kriegers Flak offshore wind farm using DTS units.
 In 2020, Saudi Aramco approved the use of AP Sensing's DFOS technology to detect leaks in oil pipelines.